Baylor moves to 5-0, dominates Kansas State 31-12

 MANHATTAN, Kan.
+(AP) — Baylor didn’t win a conference road game last season, but had success in its first attempt this season on Saturday, beating Kansas State 31-12 to remain undefeated.

-(AP) — Charlie Brewer threw for 230 yards and a touchdown and Baylor beat Kansas State 31-12 on Saturday to remain undefeated.
+Charlie Brewer led the Bears with 230 yards passing and a touchdown as Baylor got their first conference road win since beating Kansas in 2017.

 “I’m really proud of our guys because this is a tough place to play with a great crowd,” Baylor coach Matt Rhule said.
 “I thought our guys battled early, found a way to get a halftime lead and then grounded it out in the second half.”